arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ### Nicla Voice Code

-Now, we will go through some important code sections to make this application fully operative.
+We will go through some important code sections to make this application fully operative.
 We will begin with the required libraries:

 - Including `NDP.h` will enable and run the Neural Decision Processor (NDP120), it's included in the BSP of the Nicla Voice.
 - Including `ArduinoBLE.h` will enable the BLE communication, install it by searching for it on the Library Manager.